 What is the ProRanger Program?

 ProRanger Philadelphia is an academic and technical skills training and internship program that is cooperatively administered by the National Park Service and Temple University.
-The program was established to recruit and train law enforcement park rangers for the National Park Service.
+The program was established to train and expose to students to the career field of a law enforcement park ranger.

 National Park Service law enforcement rangers are sworn, commissioned law enforcement officers whose duties include detection, investigation, and apprehension of persons responsible for criminal activity.
 Law enforcement rangers are also protecting national parks' natural and cultural resources, educate the public about the parks and provide public safety services.